Azure/java-aks-aca-dapr-workshop/docs/modules/09-bonus-assignments/03-secret-store/index.md

 layout: default
 ---

-# Bonus Assigment: Use Azure Keyvault as a secret store
+# Use Azure Keyvault as a secret store

 This bonus assignment is about using Azure Key Vault as a [secret store](https://docs.dapr.io/operations/components/setup-secret-store/) for the `FineCollectionService`.
 You will use the [Azure Key Vault secret store component](https://docs.dapr.io/reference/components-reference/supported-secret-stores/azure-keyvault/) provided by Dapr.